June 12, 2018 | Purdue University Global

 - Medical advances: Improvements in technology and medicine, including widespread use of electronic health records (EHRs), mean more jobs for workers who have the skills to provide related health services.

 - Shortage of doctors: An acute physician shortage in the face of growing demand opens up job opportunities for nurses as well as physician and medical assistants.
+The Association of American Medical Colleges suggests that the United States could see a shortage of nearly 120,000 physicians by 2030.

 Here’s a look at several areas showing promising opportunities as a result of these factors, along with the education, skills, or background required to enter or advance in them.